snokvist/waybeam_osd/CONTRACT.md

     - `min`, `max` (float): input range mapped to 0–100% for bars.
     - `bar_color` (int): RGB hex value as a number; used by bar styles.
     - `text_color` (int, optional): RGB hex value for labels/text content.
 Default white.
 - `background` (int, optional): index of a predefined palette of 11 background swatches (including a fully transparent entry and tinted fills). `-1` or omission keeps the default transparent look.
-For bars, the background is applied to a rounded container that extends across the bar and its label for a unified pill.
+For bars (including the `lv_example_bar_2` style), the background is applied to a rounded container that extends across the bar and its label for a unified pill.
     - `background_opacity` (int, optional): percent opacity (0–100) to apply to the chosen background swatch.
 When omitted, the default palette opacity is used (transparent/50%/70%/90%/60%/70% as listed below).
     - Background palette indices:
       - `0`: transparent (0%)